QBladeOcean/QBladeOceanDocs/docs/source/src/user/interfaces/inloop.rst

 :code:`double getCustomData_at_num(char *str, double pos = 0, int num = 0)`

 	This function can be used to access the current value from an arbitrary simulation variable in QBlade.
 Specify the data name as is would appear in any QBlade graph as a *char pointer*.
+If you are requesting an aerodynamic 'at section' cariable, for instance 'Angle of Attack at 0.25c (at section) Blade 1 [deg]' you can specify the normalized position along the blade length using the 'pos' variable.
+As an example, to get the AoA at 85% blade length from turbine 0, you would call the function the following way: :code:`getCustomData_at_num("Angle of Attack at 0.25c (at section) Blade 1 [deg]", 0.85,0)